felipegallego/homelab/README.md

 - **Frigate:** integrates with Home Assistant to detect objects or people with AI.
 ## AI Assistant:
 - **Ollama:** ***Local engine***.
 Platform to run large language models (LLMs) locally.
-- **DeepSeek:**: ***Brain***.
+- **DeepSeek:** ***Brain***.
 Advanced AI assistant powered by DeepSeek-V3 or DeepSeek-R1 models that operate autonomously to handle complex, multi-step tasks.
-- **OpenClaw:**: ***Hands/Agent***.
+- **OpenClaw:** ***Hands/Agent***.
 AI Agent framework.
 Executes and automates things on the computer: move files, open browser to do staff, send emails, interact with your apps.

 ## Others:
 - **Mailcow:** email server suite.